poladinesh/poladinesh.github.io/CKS.md

 Restrict Obsolete Kernel Modules
 Identify and Fix Open Ports

-Reducing Attack Surface:
 Limit Node Access:
-create cluster in private network and allow access to Cluster via VPN Restrict a particular range of IPs using firewalls
+- Create cluster in private network and allow access to Cluster via VPN
+- Restrict a particular range of IPs using firewalls

 Types of Accounts:
 User Account